hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![GLBR API documentation website](/img/backup-and-recovery-api-front-download-page.jpg "Front page for Backup & Recovery front page")

-The Backup and Recovery API specification files contain information that describe the set of REST APIs for HPE GreenLake for Backup and Recovery such as the endpoints, authentication, syntax of parameters, expected response, and many other objects.
+The Backup and Recovery API specification files contain information that describes the set of REST APIs for HPE GreenLake for Backup and Recovery, such as the endpoints, authentication, syntax of parameters, expected response, and many other objects.

 ![GLBR openapi spec](/img/backup-and-recovery-json-information.png "JSON open API spec example")